cozy/cozy-emails/README.md

 [![Build Status](https://travis-ci.org/cozy/cozy-emails.png?branch=master)](https://travis-ci.org/cozy/cozy-emails)

-Running tests requires first that you run the Dovecot Testing Vagrant VM first.
+Running tests requires a Vagrant.
+Tests load a Dovecot instance in a Vagrant virtual machine.
-For that you must clone the dovecot-testing respository then launch its script

-    coffee cli.coffee status

-Then type the following command into the Cozy Emails folder:
+Once done, type the following command into the Cozy Emails folder:

     cake tests

-To add mails to the test suite
+If you want to add mails to the test suite, type the following lines.

     cd node_modules/dovecot-testing
     npm link